Renardo1985/phase-3-python-cli-project/README.md

 ## Main idea

 The main idea is to create a simple Command-Line Interface (CLI) App that allows users to interact with a music database and create playlists.
-Users can search for songs by Title or Artists within the database, add songs to a playlist, view the current playlist.
+Users can search for songs by Title or Artists from the iTunes API, add songs to a playlist, view the current playlist.
 The app provides a basic framework for managing music and creating personalized playlists using a CLI.

 ## Technologies
 <ul>